 Although Blue Origin isn't making money yet, Bezos sees a bright future.
 “I think it’s going to be the best business that I’ve ever been involved in, but it’s going to take a while,” he said in 2024.
 That immense promise is what has investors so excited by its potential IPO.

-Blue Origin isn't a publicly traded company, so investors can't gain passive exposure to its stock by investing in an exchange-traded fund (ETF).
+Since Blue Origin isn't a publicly traded company, investors can't gain passive exposure to its stock by investing in an exchange-traded fund (ETF).

 Exchange-Traded Fund (ETF)

-Blue Origin has a bold vision of helping to support millions of people living and working in space to benefit the planet.
+Blue Origin has a bold vision of supporting millions of people living and working in space to benefit the planet.
 The company is working toward achieving that mission by building a space services and tourism company that's becoming a major revenue generator.
 Its profits could skyrocket as it continues to press forward, making it an interesting potential IPO to watch.